ZanZver/PokemonBattles/README.md

      ```

 4. **Start Docker Container**
-   - With Docker running, start a container using Docker Compose:
+   - With Docker running, start a container using Docker Compose.
+Note that this can take 7 min.
      ```bash
      docker compose up -d
      ```